command7/search_engine/README.md

 A set of test queries that can be used to check the functionality of the system are given below.

-AND Queries
+**AND Queries**
 * Jackie Ballard Parliament
 * Research and Development

-Positional Queries
+**Positional Queries**

 * Idowu made his breakthrough
 * Third generation mobile

-Free text Queries
+**Free text Queries**

 * Cyber computers government
 * Actress actor theatre

-Test Classification Documents
+**Test Classification Documents**

-A set of test documents are available in __testing_documents__ folder that can be used to test the functionality of the naive bayes classifier.
+A set of test documents are available in `testing_documents` folder that can be used to test the functionality of the naive bayes classifier.
+These documents were not used to train the model and are from the testing set of documents.

 * politics_1.txt
 * sport_1.txt